 In the past issue, we’ve already had our hands on the excellent teenage engineering POM-400 synth and POM-16 sequencer, and after being blown away by how excellent and full of surprises they were, we were raring for more.
 Thankfully, the amazing folks at teenage engineering provided us with a review unit of the OP-Z and the first bit of expansion kit designed for it – the oplab module.

 We’ve already talked a bit about the musical capabilities of the new modulars, but let’s give them a bit of a technical look.
+First, the oscillators produce pretty clean signals, all at 4 V peak-to-peak (±2 V).
+The saw has some tiny inconsistency in its output, but it’s nothing worth noting too much.
+The oscillators are 1 V/oct, which pretty standard.

 teenage engineering is one of those companies that always jump into the market with an original take on a concept.
 Their OP-1 and OP-Z synthesisers (well, more than just synthesisers, but that’s off-topic here) have created a huge splash and are still considered the finest examples of portable digital instruments.
-They are also known for their creative approach to problem solving and uniquely classy designs – something which we’ll see a lot of in this review as well.